100%

 Ballon

-The vast majority of the different mechanics used in the game's levels were created by me.
-I basically threw every idea at the wall to see what would stick.
+The vast majority of the mechanics used in the game's levels were created by me.
+I threw every idea at the wall to see what would stick.

-I kept the ideas that supported the physics-based chaos the game is built on, the ones that weren't too hard to implement but delivered the most fun, and the ideas I simply liked too much to pass up (monster trucks).
+I kept the concepts that supported the physics-based chaos that defines the game.
+I then kept the ideas that were easy enough to implement but delivered the most fun, as well as the ideas I simply liked too much to pass up (monster trucks).

-On the left are a few examples of quick sketches I made while brainstorming these ideas.
+On the left are a few examples of quick sketches I made while brainstorming.

 Backgrounds